Ulta Beauty (NASDAQ:ULTA) Releases Quarterly Earnings Results, Beats Expectations By $0.06 EPS

 Insider Buying and Selling

-In other news, Director Mike C. Smith sold 400 shares of the firm’s stock in a transaction dated Tuesday, March 14th.
-The shares were sold at an average price of $521.63, for a total value of $208,652.00.
-Following the sale, the director now directly owns 1,531 shares in the company, valued at approximately $798,615.53.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In related news, insider Anita Jane Ryan sold 1,255 shares of Ulta Beauty stock in a transaction that occurred on Monday, April 3rd.
-The shares were sold at an average price of $544.69, for a total value of $683,585.95.
-Following the completion of the sale, the insider now directly owns 2,491 shares in the company, valued at approximately $1,356,822.79.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Mike C. Smith sold 400 shares of the company’s stock in a transaction that occurred on Tuesday, March 14th.
-The shares were sold at an average price of $521.63, for a total transaction of $208,652.00.
-Following the transaction, the director now owns 1,531 shares in the company, valued at approximately $798,615.53.
+In related news, insider Jodi J. Caro sold 4,500 shares of Ulta Beauty stock in a transaction on Monday, March 20th.
+The shares were sold at an average price of $506.65, for a total value of $2,279,925.00.
+Following the transaction, the insider now owns 5,231 shares in the company, valued at approximately $2,650,286.15.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, insider Anita Jane Ryan sold 1,255 shares of the stock in a transaction that occurred on Monday, April 3rd.
+The stock was sold at an average price of $544.69, for a total value of $683,585.95.
+Following the completion of the sale, the insider now directly owns 2,491 shares of the company’s stock, valued at $1,356,822.79.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Jodi J. Caro sold 4,500 shares of the business’s stock in a transaction on Monday, March 20th.
+The stock was sold at an average price of $506.65, for a total transaction of $2,279,925.00.
+Following the transaction, the insider now directly owns 5,231 shares in the company, valued at approximately $2,650,286.15.
 The disclosure for this sale can be found here.
-Insiders sold 7,355 shares of company stock valued at $3,821,507 over the last 90 days.
-Corporate insiders own 2.00% of the company’s stock.
+In the last three months, insiders sold 7,355 shares of company stock valued at $3,821,507.
+Company insiders own 2.00% of the company’s stock.

 Institutional Trading of Ulta Beauty